About Red Lotus

 “I am a fortunate person in that I have a wonderful family, children, and friends back in Oz, and now have a family in Vietnam larger than any I could have imagined.”

 Terry’s work was primarily in the Disability sector working with local NGO’s in Hanoi on capacity and business development projects.
 Early in 2010 Terry started recruiting local volunteers for project development work with Vietnamese NGO’s.

 “The National Volunteer Network gave me motivation and a sense of pride in what we do, we didn’t have aspirations to change the world, we just want to contribute in a meaningful way to the community as a whole”.

-HHV now employs one English nurse and six local ladies in the areas of health, therapy and education, HHV also employs six of the local residents at the Ba Vi Disability Center, which is now the primary focus of Red Lotus .
+HHV now employs one English nurse and six local ladies as part of its community development program in the areas of health, therapy and education, HHV also employs six of the local residents at the Ba Vi Disability Center, which along with the Huong La center is the primary focus of Red Lotus .

-"This is a center that truly needed help, although it has been the most difficult thing I have been associated with in my life to date, it has also been the most rewarding.
+"Ba Vi was a center that truly needed help, although it has been the most difficult thing I have ever been associated with in my life to date, it has also been the most rewarding.
 Nothing is quite as pure as the love of a child, and to witness that child's growth is a fulfilling experience, knowing you have contributed a little".